Steelmaking: Calcination

-This use of limestone to provide a flux occurs both in the blast furnace (to obtain pig iron) and in the basic oxygen steel making (to obtain steel).
+This use of limestone to provide a flux occurs both in the blast furnace (to obtain pig iron) and in BOS (to obtain steel).

 Hot blast

 CO_{2} emissions result from the hot blast, which increases blast furnace temperatures.
 The hot blast pumps hot air into the blast furnace.
 The hot blast temperature ranges from 900 to 1300 C depending on the design and condition.
 Oil, tar, natural gas, powdered coal and oxygen can be injected to combine with the coke to release additional energy and increase the percentage of reducing gases present, increasing productivity.
 Hot blast air is typically heated by burning fossil fuels, an additional emission source.

 Strategies for reducing carbon emissions

 The steel industry produces 7-8% of anthropogenic CO_{2} emissions and is one of the most energy-intensive industries.
 Emissions abatement and decarbonization strategies vary by manufacturing process.
 Options fall into three general categories: using a non-fossil energy source; increasing processing efficiency; and evolving the manufacturing process.
 They may be used individually or in combination.

 "Green steel" describes steelmaking without fossil fuels.
 Some companies that claim to produce green steel reduce, but do not eliminate, emissions.